MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/search/best-practices-for-crawling.md

 ## Remove crawl components from a crawl host before you remove the host from a farm
 <a name="BKMK_RemoveCrawlComponents"> </a>

 When a server hosts a crawl component, removing the server from the farm can make it impossible for the Search system to crawl content.
-Therefore, before you remove a crawl host from a farm, we strongly recommend that you do the following:
+Therefore, before you remove a crawl host from a farm, we strongly recommend that you do the following tasks:

 1. Make sure that no crawls are active.